-Since 2010, I am working as a Researcher in the Institute for Neurotechnology and Neuromodulation, directed by Prof. Alireza Gharabaghi.
-There we research brain stimulation for the treatment of motor disorders (e.g. Parkinson’s, stroke).
-My daily work is comprised of applying for grants, setting up experiments, supervising students, conducting data analysis, and writing papers.
-We are mostly performing experiments with EEG, and a multitude of neurostimulation techniques, e.g. TMS, TCS and PES, but also have division for neurorobotics for rehabilitation.
+From 2010 to 2021, I was working as a Researcher in the Institute for Neurotechnology and Neuromodulation at the University Hospital Tübingen.
+I researched brain stimulation for the treatment of motor disorders (e.g. Parkinson’s, stroke).
+My daily work was applying for grants, setting up experiments, supervising students, conducting data analysis, and writing papers.
+I primarily run studies using EEG and a multitude of noninvasive neurostimulation techniques, e.g. TMS, TCS and PES.
+I also did a little bit of research on robotics for rehabilitation.

 I defended my Dr.rer.nat in March 2017, and my Dr. rer.soc. in July 2012.
 Both were received from the University Tübingen.